Byzantinism: Praise

-In Russian political discourse, Russia is sometimes affectionately called Third Rome, the second Rome being the Eastern Roman Empire, which outlived its western counterpart at Rome itself, the first Rome, by a thousand years.
+In Russian political discourse, Russia is sometimes affectionately called Third Rome, the second Rome being the Byzantine Empire, which outlived its western counterpart at Rome itself, the first Rome, by a thousand years.

 In his article, "Was There Ever Byzantinism?"
 Alexander Mirkovic argued that many Western authors have created an imagined picture of Byzantium as a projection of their own anxieties.

 Some scholars focused on the positive aspects of Byzantine culture and legacy, French historian Charles Diehl described the Byzantine Empire by saying:

 Byzantium created a brilliant culture, may be, the most brilliant during the whole Middle Ages, doubtlessly the only one existing in Christian Europe before the XI century.
 For many years, Constantinople remained the sole grand city of Christian Europe ranking second to none in splendour.
 Byzantium literature and art exerted a significant impact on peoples around it.
 The monuments and majestic works of art, remaining after it, show us the whole lustre of byzantine culture.
 That's why Byzantium held a significant place in the history of Middle Ages and, one must admit it, a merited one.

 Historian Averil Cameron regards as undeniable the Byzantine contribution to the formation of medieval Europe, and both Cameron and Dimitri Obolensky recognise the major role of Byzantium in shaping Orthodoxy, which in turn occupies a central position in the history, societies and culture of Greece, Romania, Bulgaria, Russia, Georgia, Serbia and other countries.
 The Byzantines also preserved and copied classical manuscripts, and they are thus regarded as transmitters of classical knowledge, as important contributors to modern European civilisation, and as precursors of both Renaissance humanism and Slavic-Orthodox culture.